 Financial risk management was in its infancy.
 There were no books on this stuff, and few papers.
 This was before J.P.
 Morgan released their RiskMetrics approach to value-at-risk.
 Even the name “value-at-risk” wasn’t widely used.
 BankBoston inexplicably called it “income-at-risk”.

 So value-at-risk (by whatever name) wasn’t invented at one bank.
-There was cross-pollination of the idea between banks.
-But each bank that implemented an early value-at-risk system went through its own process of invention.
+Each bank that implemented an early value-at-risk system went through its own process of invention, but with cross-polination of ideas among banks.
 I am proud to have been a part of that.

-I don’t know how I became known in the industry.
+I don’t know how I became known in the risk management field.
 One day, when Risk Magazine called and invited me to speak at a conference, I knew I had.

 At first, my clients were mostly financial institutions and technology firms that served them.
 I consulted to a few commodities firms, and as my reputation grew, that part of my business expanded.
-Next, as deregulation of the US power markets accelerated, I started consulting to that industry as well.
+Next, as deregulation of the US power markets accelerated, I started consulting to the energy industry as well.

-Today my practice is global, spanning the capital, commodity and energy markets.
+Today my practice is global, spanning capital, commodity and energy markets.

-I no longer call myself a consultant, preferring the label “risk management coach.”
+I no longer call myself a “consultant”, preferring the title “coach.”
 This reflects my focus on helping risk managers succeed professionally.
 Of course, helping risk managers succeed helps the companies they work for also succeed.

 This has always been about more than me earning a living.
 I am passionate about risk and risk management.
 As a coach, I can only work with so many clients at a time.
 The need is bigger than that.